MoonToolsgg/Vouchme/README.md

 25 stars ❌ (update to the bot to make it more professional)

 50 stars ❌ (update so you can view all your vouches in localhost)

+(no need cuz i already added so you can see all your vouches in localhost and updated the commands so it looks more like myvouches)

 <h2>Installation:</h2>